DavidRR-F/DavidRR-F/README.md

 # 💫 About Me:
-I am a Programmer looking to contribute and learn on open source project
+I am a Programmer looking to contribute and learn on open source projects

 ## 🌐 Socials: